kangzhenkang/kafka-compose/README.md

 ### OS X

-NB: You will need to have [Homebrew][homebrew] installed.
+:warning: You will need to have [Homebrew][homebrew] installed.

 0. Install [Docker Toolbox][docker-toolbox]

     brew install docker-machine

-0. You will need to carry out this [routing stepup step](./OSX-Routing.md) now and every time you reload your routing table or restart the OS.
+:memo: You will need to carry out this [routing stepup step](./OSX-Routing.md) now and every time you reload your routing table or restart the OS.

 ## Running